Starting a compost pile

 Is it to be believed that the good wife are in our eighth-decade, and take no medication?
 Let your food be your medicine.

-The hens, worms and compost piles all help in the race to end waste; over one-third of the food produced for humans is never actually eaten by them.
+The hens, worms and compost piles all help in the race to end waste; over one-third of the food produced for humans is never actually eaten.
 These creatures will enjoy all your left overs, in the process fertilizing your garden.

 Chickens in the garden have created a whole new dimension to our backyard permaculture.